gpsuser/c-xll-tools/README.md

 # c-api-tools :
-[a simple sorting engine for excel using the excel c - api compiled using VSTO 2005]
+[a simple sorting engine for excel using the excel c - api compiled using VSTO]

 ## Build tools that interface with Excel, using C